-This contingency clause spells out the rights and responsibilities of both parties clearly.
-The seller can elect to repair problems found by the buyer or pass on the option to do so.
-The paragraphs named at the end of the clause refer back to the home inspection contingency, which dictates items that are expected to be working properly at closing and to details about inspections for wood destroying insects.
+This contingency clause clearly spells out the rights and responsibilities of both parties: the seller can elect to repair problems found by the buyer or pass on the option to do so; the buyer can elect to take the home anyway or cancel the transaction.
+The paragraphs named at the end of the clause refer back to the home inspection itself, dictating items that are expected to be working properly at closing and describing particular types of damage.

-There's a separate addendum, or attachment, that can be used to establish a repair agreement between the buyer and the seller.
+A separate addendum, or attachment, can be used to establish details of any repair agreement between the buyer and the seller.

 Put Expenses on Hold

-If possible, buyers should delay as many closing expenses as possible until repair issues are known and resolved.
-Why spend money for a title search, survey, and other expensive closing costs until you know the house will be yours?
-Get your inspections out of the way early so you can negotiate repair issues and get on with the business of closing.
+If possible, buyers should delay as many closing-cost expenses as possible until repair issues are known and resolved.
+Why spend money for a title search, survey, and other expenses until you know the house will be yours?
+Get your inspections out of the way early so that you can negotiate repair issues and get on with the business of consummating the sale.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.